The 10 Poorest Cities In Arkansas For 2025

-The poorest places in Arkansas are Helena-West Helena and Forrest City for 2023 based on Saturday Night Science.
+The poorest places in Arkansas are Helena-West Helena and Monticello for 2025 based on Saturday Night Science.

 Like all states, Arkansas has certain places that are going on hard times.
 These Arkansas places have an above-average percentage of people living in poverty, out of work, or not making as much as they should be.